 Your appeal will normally be dealt with by the Tax Chamber of the First-tier Tribunal.
 Exceptionally, tax appeals may be heard by the Upper Tribunal which is on the same level as the High Court, but that is only if the law involved is particularly complex.

 To make your appeal, you will need to fill in a form.
 The type of form depends on whether you are applying to close an HMRC enquiry, or appeal another matter.
-See the HM Courts and Tribunals website for a full list of tax appeal forms and guidance notes.
+See the HM Courts & Tribunals Service website for a full list of tax appeal forms and guidance notes.

 Do I have to pay HMRC's costs if I lose?